ct-bess/Bad-Algorithms-Made-Worse/Back-Chaining/README.md

 ```

 If you want to save to a file, pipe stdout as stdin to the helper program:
+> **Note:** You will still input queries normally.
+There will not be any visual
+> feedback until you input \"q\".

 ``` console
 $ ./a FILENAME | ./b FILENAME
 ```

+During runtime, input queries through stdin.
+Input \"q\" to quit.
+> The queries must be *decisions* since this is back-chaining.
+> To get an idea of queries you can ask, query a **rule** from the `.kb` file.

+You can input compound queries like `surgeon texas` to pull a list of surgeons
+that live in texas in `3.kb`

 ## Output: